Exclusive: Macau billionaire jailed in U.S. subpoenaed in foreign bribery probe

 Ng’s name previously surfaced in U.S. investigations into how foreign money might have been funneled into the Democratic National Committee prior to the 1996 elections, when it was working to re-elect President Bill Clinton.

-A 1998 U.S. Senate report said that Ng collaborated with Little Rock, Arkansas restaurateur Charlie Tries to funnel hundreds of thousands of dollars in foreign funds to the DNA.
+A 1998 U.S. Senate report said that Ng collaborated with Little Rock, Arkansas restaurateur Charlie Trie to funnel hundreds of thousands of dollars in foreign funds to the DNC.

-Tries later pleaded guilty.
-Nag, who prosecutors say stopped coming to the United States for five years amid that probe, was never charged.
+Trie later pleaded guilty.
+Ng, who prosecutors say stopped coming to the United States for five years amid that probe, was never charged.

-The 2014 subpoena cited in the complaint came after Nag’s name first surfaced in a lawsuit filed in 2010 against Las Vegas Sands by the former CEO of Adel son’s Macau casinos, Steven Jacobs.
+The 2014 subpoena cited in the complaint came after Ng’s name first surfaced in a lawsuit filed in 2010 against Las Vegas Sands by the former CEO of Adelson’s Macau casinos, Steven Jacobs.

 Macau is the only legal casino hub in China, and Sands China Ltd, a publicly traded unit of Las Vegas Sands, is one of six licensed casino operators in the southern Chinese territory.